 Indianapolis offers many attractions that bring in tourists and visitors, including professional sports teams and the world-famous Indy 500 auto race.
 It’s not unusual for people to drive to Indianapolis from other places around the Midwest to take in the sports scene, or our thriving local arts and entertainment scene.
 It’s also not unusual for drivers from other states to find themselves facing speeding tickets or other traffic violations from Indiana law enforcement.

 It can be a stressful proposition to have to fight a ticket — or to face a criminal traffic charge — in another state while you’re away from home.
 However, you don’t have to go it alone.
-You can hire an attorney to appear on your behalf in court and to minimize — or depending on your circumstances even eliminate — the possibility that you have to spend time and money traveling back to Indiana because of your alleged traffic violation.
+You can hire an Indiana traffic lawyer to appear on your behalf in court and to minimize — or depending on your circumstances even eliminate — the possibility that you have to spend time and money traveling back to Indiana because of your alleged traffic violation.

 If you’re a driver from Illinois, Michigan, Ohio, Kentucky, or another state who got a ticket in Indiana and you want to explore your options for a defense, call Hessler Law for a consultation today.